 TOAST: investigating treatment options without antibiotics for sore throat.

 Prior to my current position:

-I have worked as an assistant project manager at the Diabetes Trials Unit (OCDEM) on a multinational secondary care trial (EXSCEL).
+Assistant project manager at the Diabetes Trials Unit (OCDEM): working on a multinational secondary care trial (EXSCEL).